Ansgar Knauff: Dortmund's latest wonderkid who could step into Sancho's shoes | Goal.com

 Despite having just 44 minutes' worth of first-team experience under his belt, teenager Ansgar Knauff was entrusted to start at the Etihad Stadium in what was Dortmund's first appearance at that stage of the tournament since 2017.

 "I was in a good flow during that phase of the season," Knauff recalls when speaking exclusively to Goal and SPOX.
-"I had collected my first Bundesliga minutes, assisted a goal against Koln after coming on and also felt good in training.
+"I had played my first minutes in the Bundesliga, assisted a goal against Koln after coming on and also felt good in training.

 "Then, Jadon Sancho injured himself and the door opened for me.
 Suddenly being in the starting XI in that game is something I will never forget in my life.